 As of July 2021, Meier is No. 11 in the world in the women’s SL4 singles category, as well as ninth in the world in mixed doubles alongside Lapointe.

-Meier is set to become the first Canadian athlete to ever compete in Para badminton at a Paralympic Games, as the sport makes its debut at Tokyo 2020.
+In September 2021, Meier became the first Canadian athlete to ever compete in Para badminton at a Paralympic Games, as the sport made its debut at Tokyo 2020.

 Before she won a gold and silver medal at the first Canadian Para badminton championships in 2016, Meier had played against and with other able-bodied athletes.
 While she poses fierce competition for athletes of all abilities, a right-side weakness in both her upper and lower body qualifies her for Para badminton.